OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/features/metadata/model.md

 The technical name of the model, using upper camel case.
 For example, `ProductCategory`.
 In scenarios where entity code is generated, it corresponds to the entity class name.

-### 2.3 `enableDisable` Enable Data Disable
+### 2.3, `softDelete` Enable Soft Delete

-Whether to enable data disable for this model.
+Whether to enable the soft delete function for this model.
+In business systems, it is necessary to set referenced data models to soft delete to avoid affecting the display of historical data associations.

+When the `softDelete` attribute of the model is configured to `true`, the system automatically adds a `disabled` field to the model to express that the deletion behavior is actually disabling the data.
-When configured as `true`, automatically adds a `disable` field to the model.
-To disable a piece of data, set `disable=true`.
-Disabled data will not appear in search results by default, unless relevant search conditions are added to the query.
+When the model data is deleted, it is disabled by updating `disabled=true`.
+The disabled data, by default, will not appear in the search results of relational field references unless related query conditions are actively added in the query.

+Note: Here, the scenarios of data soft deletion and data disabling are actually simplified.
+Since all physically deleted data will be recorded in `ChangeLog`, the behavior of soft deletion is equated to setting the data as disabled.

 ### 2.4 `defaultOrder` Default Sorting Rule